Giampaolo Coral

-Giampaolo Coral (Trieste, 22 January 1944 – Trieste, 17 February 2011) was an Italian composer.
+Giampaolo Coral (22 January 1944 – 17 February 2011) was an Italian composer.

 Life

-Coral began his musical career at age 14 as an organist in his native city of Trieste.
+Coral was born on 22 January 1944 in Trieste.
+He began his musical career at age 14 as an organist in his native city of Trieste.
 After graduating in piano at the Benedetto Marcello Conservatory in Venice, he began his career as a substitute teacher at the Teatro Comunale Giuseppe Verdi in Trieste (1967–1973) and as a music consultant to the Teatro Stabile del Friuli Venezia Giulia and Veneto Teatro (1977–1985).
 He was also active as a choir director and as a teacher of "choral exercises" at the Giuseppe Tartini Conservatory of Music in Trieste (1971–2001).
 From 1982 he was a member of the Società Italiana degli Autori ed Editori the Italian Society of Authors and Publishers (SIAE).

 Giampaolo Coral was essentially self-taught, but his spiritual teachers were Arnold Schoenberg and Franco Donatoni, with whom he had a long friendship.

 He was the Artistic Director of the City of Trieste Music Prize, an international competition of musical composition and a member of the Federation of International Music Competitions of Geneva.
 In 1987 he founded an association in Trieste (Chromas – the Association of Contemporary Music), where he served as the Artistic Director.
 The same year, through the Chromas Association, he created the festival entitled "Trieste Prima – International Encounters with Contemporary Music."
 From 1995 to 2004 he was Artistic Director of the Music Sector of 'Trieste Contemporanea' (www.triestecontemporanea.it).
 In 1970 he made his debut in Germany, with his first orchestral work, "Requiem for Jan Palach and others"(1969), performed by the Stadt- Symphonie Orchester, Gelsenkirchen and then in 1971 in his hometown, at the Teatro Comunale Giuseppe Verdi, with "Magnificat" for soprano and orchestra that was reprised in 1973, in the Grosser Musikvereinssaal in Vienna by the ORF Symphony Orchestra and, in 1976, in Milan, by the Orchestra of the Italian State broadcaster RAI.